leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 I summarised a talk by [Operator Collective](https://operatorcollective.com/about/ "Op Co") \[1\] on operations recently [here](https://avoidboringpeople.substack.com/p/how-to-get-back-to-better "coo"), and will be doing another summary today [for a talk they did on marketing.](https://operatorcollective.com/events/ "event")

-Their talk "Marketing and messaging in the time of Coronavirus" included panelists [Janine Pelosi, Zoom CMO](https://twitter.com/janine_pelosi?lang=en "janine") and [Meagen Eisenberg, TripActions CMO](https://twitter.com/meisenberg?s=20 "Meagen"] discussing the steps they've taken in their companies \[2\].
+Their talk "Marketing and messaging in the time of Coronavirus" included panelists [Janine Pelosi, Zoom CMO](https://twitter.com/janine_pelosi?lang=en "janine") and [Meagen Eisenberg, TripActions CMO](https://twitter.com/meisenberg?s=20 "Meagen") discussing the steps they've taken in their companies \[2\].
 Notes below will sometimes be paraphrased for clarity, and cover the following topics:

 1. Changes they've made to their business
 2. Having the right tone for marketing